Niranjan Hiranandani: Associations

 He is also the President of an association by the name of National Real Estate Development Council (NAREDCO). formed under the aegis of the Government of India, Ministry of Housing and Urban Affairs, for promoting transparency and ethics in the real estate business and for transforming the unorganized Indian real estate sector into a globally competitive business sector.

 He is the past President of a 100 year old trade association of India the "Associated Chambers of Commerce and Industry of India" ASSOCHAM.
 Established for shaping the Trade Commerce and Industrial Environment of the Country.
 ASSOCHAM is a member of International Chamber of Commerce.

 Member of the task force of the Government of India for reforms in housing and urban development and Member of the study group Slum Rehabilitation Scheme, Government of Maharashtra.

 Hiranandani was the adviser to the Government of India on housing and habitat policy and real estate president of the Federation of Indian Chambers of Commerce and Industry (FICCI).

 Hiranandani is the chairperson on the Priyadarshni Academy which facilitates for social and cultural work.

 He is on Board of Trustees – Nathdwara Temple Board, Nathdwara (Rajasthan), Babulnath temple, Jhulelal temple.

 He is the President of the Hyderabad (Sind) National Collegiate Board, which manages 22 educational institutions including secondary and higher secondary schools, polytechnics, and degree and post-graduate colleges.

 He is also the former Chairman of Advisory Council of Confederation of Real Estate Developers’ Association of India (CREDAI).

 He is also a part of the Board of Advisors of IIMUN.

 He also played an instrumental role in the formation of the newly formed cluster university called HSNC University, Mumbai.
 This varsity, although is State-owned but will be operated & administered by the H(S)NC Board, one of Indian's oldest educational trusts of which he has previously served as president.
 He will be affiliated with the same in the future as well, while working in the capacity of the institute's "Provost".
 This cluster university will also include prestigious Institutions such as K.C.
 College and H.R.
 College.

 Controversies

 In October 2021, Hiranandani was named in the Pandora Papers.
 He is alleged to have hidden $60 million in several offshore trusts.
 Hiranandani claimed that the money stored in the offshore account in the British Virgin Islands belongs to his son Darshan Hiranandani who stays in Dubai.

 Personal life

 Niranjan is married to Kamal Hiranandani and has two children: a daughter, Priya, and a son, Darshan.
 Priya is married to Cyrus Vandrevala, a London-based businessman.
-Darshan is married to Neha Jhalani, daughter of Delhi-based businessman Pradeep Jhalani and his wife Shabnam Jhalani.
+Darshan is married to Neha Makhija, daughter of Ahmedabad-based businessman Ashok Makhija and his wife Muskan Makhija.